kevinpinscoe/pastebooks/README.md

 Browsers will only send it over HTTPS.

-If you're running pastebooks behind TLS (e.g. via Apache reverse proxy or Nginx, this is recommended.
+If you're running pastebooks behind TLS (e.g. via Apache reverse proxy or Nginx), this is recommended.
 If you try to use it over plain http://localhost:8080, the browser will not send the cookie — logins won't "stick".

 `cookie_secure: false # The cookie will be sent over both HTTP and HTTPS.
 Use this only for local testing (e.g. localhost:8080 without HTTPS)`